 Along with his parents and sister Valerie, he moved to St. Louis, Missouri, in 1969 – a move that launched him on a personal and spiritual odyssey that continues to this day, some forty years later.
 Evidently, he’s a slow learner.

 Eric remained in St. Louis from 1969 until 1988, when he moved to Los Angeles, California to pursue a career as a sitcom writer – “pursue” being the operative word, since this career was never actually caught.
 (It’s a long and ridiculous story, one he’s saving for another memoir.)
 He has spent his career in advertising and marketing, winning more than thirty pieces of overpriced metal for his efforts.
-The last twelve years have been spent at a major media company, where he’s VP of Radio Marketing, a title that sounds considerably more important than it actually is.
+For 15 years he was a VP of Marketing at the Fox Television Network, and he now serves as Managing Partner of Second Sense Creative and Director of Marketing for Brand g Vacations.

-The first time Eric ever told anyone (outside the family) of his Endora alter ego occurred in the mid-90’s, at a week-long spiritual growth seminar called Insight.
+The first time Eric ever told anyone (outside the family) of his Endora alter ego occurred, at a week-long spiritual growth seminar called Insight.
 Once divulged, the attendees called him Endora for the rest of the week, and an idea was born.
-It would be a dozen more years, however, before he began to write about this belief in magic and the journey that it prompted.
+It would be years, however, before he began to write about this belief in magic and the journey that it prompted.

 His first book, Where’s My Wand?
-One Boy’s Magical Triumph Over Alienation and Shag Carpeting, has just been published by Amy Einhorn Books (an imprint of G.P.
+One Boy’s Magical Triumph Over Alienation and Shag Carpeting, was published by Amy Einhorn Books (an imprint of G.P.
 Putnam’s Sons, part of Penguin USA).
+His second book, Excuse Me While I Slip Into Someone More Comfortable will be published Spring, 2018 by Rosetta Books.

-He lives with his partner of ten years in Los Angeles.
+He lives with his partner of 15 years in Los Angeles and Palm Springs.